 Excellent for: Walking safaris, Wildlife photography, Photography tours with Nick Garbutt, Vehicle safaris, Walking with wildlife, Just Conservation

-The Lower Zambezi National Park, is 4,000 sqkm and one of the few pristine wildernesses left in Africa.
-Its backdrop is dominated by the steep Zambezi Escarpment, but the Zambezi River is the main attraction, where tranquil yet exciting excursions to the Chifungulu Channel are an excellent way to appreciate the river.
+The Lower Zambezi National Park is one of the few pristine wildernesses left in Africa.
+Its backdrop is dominated by the steep Zambezi Escarpment, but the Zambezi River is the main attraction, where tranquil yet exciting excursions by boat are an excellent way to appreciate the river and its wildlife.

 Where: Lusaka Province